 What should you pack for a Costa Rica family vacation?
-So, you booked a trip to Costa Rica in the green (rainy) season?
+So, you booked a trip to Costa Rica?
 Yay!
 We think Costa Rica is one of the most magical places on earth!

 Although it’s slightly smaller than West Virginia, Costa Rica has 5 different climate zones (and even those zones are made up of micro-climates).
 So if your itinerary has you trekking from the jungle to the cloud forest to the beach, chances are you’re trying to figure out exactly what you need- and for those of us who love to pack light- what you don’t need.